aboutgeorge/usesthis/interviews/published/david.lanham.markdown

 I don't have too many unfulfilled needs right now, an extra 30" would of course be fantastic, but mainly I just want my software to be intuitive and responsive.
 It still seems like I'm waiting around a lot for drawings to render out or tasks and filters to do their job.
 I don't know exactly how much of that is software and how much is hardware, but I suspect the majority is software based.
 I'd like to think that an 8-core Mac Pro could handle just about anything you throw at it if the software is taking full advantage of the processors.
 Otherwise my ultimate setup would have hardware and software that can read my mind and throw down the drawings I have in my head without me lifting a finger.
 It's not too much to ask, right?

 [mac-pro]: http://www.apple.com/macpro/ "The Intel-based Mac tower computer."
-[intuos]: http://wacom.com/intuos/ "A line of popular input tablets."
+[intuos-6x8]: http://www.amazon.com/Wacom-Intuos3-8-Inch-Pen-Tablet/dp/B00030097G "A 6x8 inch drawing tablet."
-[cintiq]: http://wacom.com/cintiq/ "The computer screen you can draw on."
+[cintiq-21ux]: http://wacom.com/cintiq/cintiq-21ux.php "The 21 inch computer screen you can draw on."
 [illustrator]: http://adobe.com/products/illustrator/ "A popular vector graphics editor."
 [photoshop]: http://adobe.com/products/photoshop/ "The infamous graphic editor."
 [iconbuilder]: http://iconfactory.com/software/iconbuilder/ "The icon plugin for Photoshop."